 “Then what?” the fisherman inquired.

-With a laugh, the American said, “That’s the best part.
-When the time is right, you would sell your company stock and become very rich.
+With a laugh, the unsolicited advisor said, “That’s the best part.
+When the time is right, you would sell your company and become rich.
 You would make millions!”

-The American answered knowingly, “You would retire, move to a small coastal village, sleep late, fish a little, play with your kids, take siestas with your wife, stroll the village each evening, sip wine, and play guitar with your amigos.” (author unknown)
+“You would retire, move to a small coastal village, sleep late, fish a little, play with your kids, take siestas with your wife, stroll the village each evening, sip wine, and play guitar with your amigos,” the businessman concluded.